House Oversight Committee: Daniel Snyder trying to ‘evade’ subpoena - NewsBreak

 "Mr. Snyder has so far refused to accept service of the Committee's subpoena," the spokesperson's statement said.
 "While the committee has been, and remains, willing to consider reasonable accommodations requested by witnesses, we will not tolerate attempts to evade service of a duly authorized subpoena or seek special treatment not afforded to other witnesses who testified in this matter.
 The Committee will not be deterred from obtaining Mr. Snyder's testimony, and we remain committed to ensuring transparency about the toxic workplace culture at the Washington Commanders and the NFL's inadequate response."

 NFL commissioner Roger Goodell testified before the committee on the matter last week.
-Snyder declined an invitation to testify, citing business that required overseas travel.
+Snyder, 57, declined an invitation to testify, citing business that required overseas travel.
 Committee chair Carolyn Maloney (D-New York) responded by saying she would subpoena Snyder to appear.

 The Athletic reported that Snyder's attorney declined to accept a subpoena on Snyder's behalf Friday.

+"Mr. Snyder has not refused to appear for a deposition," the spokesperson said in a statement.
+"The Committee offered only one date -- June 30 -- and Mr. Snyder's attorney is out of the country and unavailable on that date.
+Mr. Snyder's lawyer has provided alternative dates to the Committee and looks forward to finding a path forward for Mr. Snyder's further cooperation and to address remaining due process concerns."

-After a 2020 Washington Post report initially revealed many of the allegations, the NFL launched its own investigation led by attorney Beth Wilkinson.
-The league fined the Commanders $10 million in 2021 and had Snyder step away from day-to-day operations, but Wilkinson's findings were not released publicly, prompting the House committee to request that commissioner Roger Goodell release everything related to the investigation.
+After a 2020 Washington Post report revealed many of the initial allegations, the NFL launched its own investigation led by attorney Beth Wilkinson.
+The league fined the Commanders $10 million in 2021 and had Snyder step away from day-to-day operations, but Wilkinson's findings were not released publicly, prompting the House committee to request that Goodell release everything related to the investigation.

 Last week, the committee released a 29-page memo based on its own eight-month investigation, which found that Snyder conducted his own "shadow investigation" into workplace allegations in an attempt to discredit the accusers.